memristor/mep2/README.md

 ### simulation interface
 Asynchronous commands supports simulation interface which allows it to provide information about its execution without actually executing it.
-This type of command is to be used in modules.
+If we add _sim parameter to asynchronous command, we can define its behavior in simulation mode.
+By default if simulation interface is not used, it is assumed that command does not block (lasts 0 seconds).

 - one step simulation
 ```python
 @_core.export_cmd